jorbush/toMime/README.md

 ## State Management

 The app uses the **Provider Pattern** for managing the state of the game.
 This ensures that the state of the players, collections, and game progress is efficiently handled and updated across the application.

+## Documentation

+The documentation for the project can be found in the `docs` directory.
+It includes the following files:

+- `dalle.md`: Contains the DALL-E prompt used for generating the cartoon images used in the app.
+- `database_structure.md`: Describes the database structure that will be used for storing user and collection information.